rwilliams/jrubywiki/GettingStarted.markdown

 **Note:** It's best to avoid using a package manager because of issues with keeping the downloaded versions current.

-If you prefer to build your own JRuby, see [[DownloadAndBuildJRuby|Downloading JRuby Source and Building It Yourself]].
+If you prefer to build your own JRuby, see [[Downloading JRuby Source and Building It Yourself|DownloadAndBuildJRuby]].

 '''To download and install JRuby:'''
 # [http://jruby.org/download Download a JRuby binary file].